custodioap/coding-exam-collabera/README.md

 # Coding Examination

 **Core Functionality**
-•Create an App, which can be used to get the list of random users.
+- Create an App, which can be used to get the list of random users.
-• Enter a number that should give a list of users.
+- Enter a number that should give a list of users.
-• Display in a card with First name, Last name, Address and Profile picture.
+- Display in a card with First name, Last name, Address and Profile picture.
-• Tapping on a card will navigate to a details page with loaded data what is selected.
+- Tapping on a card will navigate to a details page with loaded data what is selected.

 ## Installation